ryannjohnson/django-schemas/README.md

 ]
 ```

-For read replica databases, just add another database and append `-read#` to the alias.
+Read replicas are automatically handled by django-schemas.
+To create one, append `-read#` to the alias of a new database.
 For example, a read replica for `default` could be `default-read1`.
-If any read replicas are set in this way, django-schemas' `ExplicitRouter` will automatically use them for applicable model read operations.

-Keep in mind that instantiated django-schemas models are each bound to a specific **database** and **schema**, so read replica rules will only apply for models attached to a database with a read replica present.
+Read database selection is currently "dumb" and will use random read replicas if any are provided.

-Please refer to this [sample settings file](https://github.com/ryannjohnson/django-schemas/blob/master/examples/settings.py) for more detailed explanations of how to configure your Django project.
+Please refer to this [sample settings file](https://github.com/ryannjohnson/django-schemas/blob/master/examples/settings.py) for more detailed explanations of how to configure your Django project settings.

 ### Migrating Databases

-Making migrations on Django is no different than usual.
+Create migrations by running Django's `makemigrations` command.

 ```sh
 $ ./manage.py makemigrations
 ```

-When migrating a database, the `migrate_schema` command is used:
+When migrating a database schema, use the `migrate_schema` command:

 ```sh
 $ ./manage.py migrate_schema default \